USMNT sees Gold Cup as chance to identify talent, set course toward Qatar 2022

 "If we win the Gold Cup, that means probably that individuals are playing well and the team is playing well, and that should only help my personal chances," said Walker Zimmerman, who’s auditioning this month for the wide-open center back role next to Wolfsburg’s John Brooks in Berhalter’s first-choice lineup.

-Although the Canadians will be without Alphonso Davies and their other European club standouts Sunday, the match figures to set the tone not just for the business end of this tourney, but also ahead of World Cup qualifying.
+Although the Canadians will be without Alphonso Davies and their other European club standouts Sunday, the match figures to set the tone not just for the business end of this tourney but also ahead of World Cup qualifying.
 The U.S. will face Les Rouges again Sept.
-5 in their second match of the expanded 14-tilt "Octagonal."
+5 in the second match of the expanded 14-tilt "Octagonal."

 The rivalry between the neighbors has erupted since Canada shocked the U.S. in 2019 with a convincing Nations League victory in Toronto — the USMNT's last loss to a CONCACAF foe.
 The Americans need all three points Sunday to top Group B.